rxjs-blog/blog/blog-posts/from-promises-to-observables/from-promises-to-observables.md

 Also note that I make the observable `null`.
 This is not necessary, but for the basic example application I wanted to visually show the data disappearing when `clear` was called.

 > As a disclaimer here, there are also 100+ other ways to do this same type of event handling.
-Additional implementations include using **from** to cast promises, **fromFetch** using the `fetch` API, or even an ajax implementation with `rxjsw`.
+Additional implementations include using **from** to cast promises, **fromFetch** using the `fetch` API, or even an ajax implementation with `rxjs`.
 I chose the implementation here because it was easy to follow and I was happy with the output.
 RxJS is very flexible and gives you the power to control the streams with (almost) any behavior.

 You can see this code in the `reactive` Angular Component in my project.